ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 print("x3 size: ", x3.size)
 ```

-Another useful attribute is the dtype, the data type of the array
+Another useful attribute is the `dtype`, the data type of the array

 ```{code-cell}
 print("dtype:", x3.dtype)
 ```

-Other attributes include itemsize, which lists the size (in bytes) of each array element, and `nbytes`, which lists the total size (in bytes) of the array:
+Other attributes include `itemsize`, which lists the size (in bytes) of each array element, and `nbytes`, which lists the total size (in bytes) of the array:

 ```{code-cell}
 print("itemsize:", x3.itemsize, "bytes")